Extensions

 plot!(geom, c1_autodiff, label="c1 (autodiff)")Due to the way Enzyme evaluates derivatives, closures (such as Fexc in the above code) must be wrapped in Duplicated in order to handle captured variables correctly.

-In a similar fashion, differentiating $c_1(\vec{r}; [\rho])$ with respect to the density profile yields the two-body direct correlation functional $c_2(\vec{r}, \vec{r}'; [\rho]) = \delta c_1(\vec{r}; [\rho]) / \delta \rho(\vec{r}')$.
-One may use either reverse or forward mode for this, although forward mode is usually more performant when differentiating a function with vector input and output values of equal size.
+Differentiating $c_1(\vec{r}; [\rho])$ with respect to the density profile yields the two-body direct correlation functional $c_2(\vec{r}, \vec{r}'; [\rho]) = \delta c_1(\vec{r}; [\rho]) / \delta \rho(\vec{r}')$.
+One may use either reverse or forward mode for this, but note that forward mode is usually more performant when differentiating a function with vector input and output values of equal size.

 using Enzyme